 How big is your baby at 30 weeks pregnant?

 At 30 weeks pregnant your baby is about the size of a head of cabbage.
 It weighs around 3 pounds (1.36 kg).
 Although your belly might make you feel like you have watermelon inside, the baby’s height is around 15 inches (38 cm).

 As the baby grows, the amount of amniotic fluid will be reduced.
 This is a great sign of normal growth.

 30 weeks pregnant baby position

 Just as you are preparing for the big day, so is your little one.
-At 30 weeks, your baby will be in head-down position.
+At 30 weeks, your baby will be in a head-down position.
 He has turned down and is expecting to descend further into your pelvis over the coming few weeks.

 Pregnancy week 30 fetal development

 The eyes of your baby are starting to distinguish what is surrounding them.

 The baby can now put the difference between light and dark.
 When babies are born, they can only focus on objects found right in front of their faces.
 But still, your baby will continue to be with closed eyes for a good amount of time.

 The major organs are developed.
 Your baby will gain half a pound (230 g) each week to protect the body systems that are developed.
-You will notice a reduced amount of movements.
-This is normal for this period.
-The baby is having less room to move.
 Your baby's hearing is improved and you can even see him move as a response to some loud sounds.

 Just look down at your belly.
 You walk the last steps on your way to see your baby.
 These days you may be feeling extra tired.
 Try to find a comfortable sleeping position.
 It is better to go to sleep earlier than usual and sleep in longer in the morning.